 Have you ever considered travelling to France and taking a French immersion course as part of your vacation?
 I highly recommend you do this.
 It’s fun.
 It’s a way to learn a new language or improve your ability to converse with others when travelling.
 And, it’s good for your brain!
 I’ve taken French immersion classes in France at three schools.
-The experiences were vastly different and I can report that in all three cases my French improved.
-This post is to help you see what you might expect when you take a French immersion course in France.
+The experiences were vastly different and I can report that in all three cases, my French improved.
+This post is to help you see what you might expect when you take French immersion lessons and courses in France.
 It’s a learning vacation you’ll never forget.

 The three schools I attended were: École des Trois Ponts in Riorges, Accent Francais in Montpellier, and Alliance Francaise in Paris.
 Here’s an overview of each French language school and an assessment of my experiences: